valkey-io/valkey-doc/docs/management/config.md

 Please refer to the `CONFIG SET` and `CONFIG GET` pages for more information.

-Note that modifying the configuration on the fly **has no effects on the redis.conf file** so at the next restart of Redis the old configuration will be used instead.
+Note that modifying the configuration on the fly **has no effects on the server.conf file** so at the next restart of Valkey the old configuration will be used instead.

-Make sure to also modify the `redis.conf` file accordingly to the configuration you set using `CONFIG SET`.
+Make sure to also modify the `server.conf` file accordingly to the configuration you set using `CONFIG SET`.
-You can do it manually, or you can use `CONFIG REWRITE`, which will automatically scan your `redis.conf` file and update the fields which don't match the current configuration value.
+You can do it manually, or you can use `CONFIG REWRITE`, which will automatically scan your `server.conf` file and update the fields which don't match the current configuration value.
 Fields non existing but set to the default value are not added.
 Comments inside your configuration file are retained.

-Configuring Redis as a cache
+Configuring Valkey as a cache
 ---

-If you plan to use Redis as a cache where every key will have an expire set, you may consider using the following configuration instead (assuming a max memory limit of 2 megabytes as an example):
+If you plan to use Valkey as a cache where every key will have an expire set, you may consider using the following configuration instead (assuming a max memory limit of 2 megabytes as an example):